Aangniu/NonlinearWave/README.md

 # NonlinearWave
 A collection of Jupyter notebooks that tests different nonlinear models based on FEniCS package.

+DG-1DWaveProp-Internal-NewFunc2.ipynb: Implemented with DG method.
+Internal variable model with sofening, hysteresis and healing (https://royalsocietypublishing.org/doi/pdf/10.1098/rspa.2017.0024).
+The new function for evolution of the internal variable is proposed.
+And problems with the BCs for DG=0 have been solved.
+(Feb.
+22th, 2022)

 - DG-1DWaveProp-Internal-Clean.ipynb: Implemented with DG method.
 Internal variable model with sofening, hysteresis and healing (https://royalsocietypublishing.org/doi/pdf/10.1098/rspa.2017.0024).
 The results are quanlitatively matching those in the paper.
 But the BCs for DG=0 are still with problems.
 This will be figured out in the next version.
 (Jan.
 20th, 2022)

 - WaveProp1D-Internal-Explicit.ipynb: Internal variable model with sofening, hysteresis and healing (https://royalsocietypublishing.org/doi/pdf/10.1098/rspa.2017.0024)